sonia-auv/proc_detection/README.md

 ## Acknowledgments

-* This repository is highly inspred on[GustavZ repository](https://github.com/GustavZ?tab=repositories) Original part used from this project are still copyrighted by him.
+* This repository is highly inspred on [GustavZ repository](https://github.com/GustavZ?tab=repositories) Original part used from this project are still copyrighted by him.
 Such part have been identified in our code.